Oberon-23/Oberon-23/README.md

 ---

-> _“A tecnologia move o mundo.” – Steve Jobs_
+> _“Technology moves the world.” – Steve Jobs_
-> Sempre aberto a desafios, projetos e colaborações!
+> Always open to challenges, projects, and collaborations!